ssegura/GUITesting/README.md

 This material was used in the following lessons and workshops:

+* Software Testing in Industry - Master degree at the University of Cádiz, Spain.
+January 2022.
+* Software Testing in Industry - Master degree at the University of Cádiz, Spain.
+January 2021.
 * Software Testing - Professional bachelor in informatics at the University of Luxembourg.
 March 2020.
 * Software engineering 2 - Academic bachelor in informatics at the University of Luxembourg.
 March 2020.
-* Software Testing in Industry - Master degree at the University of Cádiz, Spain.
-January 2021.

 ## Acknowledgments